Boutique bank that advised on ICE-NYSE deal plans expansion

 Morgan Stanley was the lead adviser on the ICE-NYSE deal, but Broadhaven was instrumental behind the scenes, helping fill in gaps in ICE's lean financial team, the executive said.

 Broadhaven has had some bumps along the way.
-One of its early jobs for ICE was advising on its failed $13.3 billion hostile takeover of NYSE Euronext with Nasdaq OMX (NDAQ.O).
+One of its early jobs for ICE was advising on its failed $13.3 billion hostile takeover of NYSE Euronext with Nasdaq OMX.

 "That was not their finest moment," said the exchange executive, adding that the failure of that deal was not due to Broadhaven but factors beyond its control.